ilyash/mezzanine-test-app/README.md

 Dummy demo Mezzanine app

-Purpose: use this app for test mezannine deployements
+Purpose: use this app for test mezannine deployments